digvijaypundir33/focustimer-legal/docs/privacy-policy.md

 ## Children's Privacy

-Focus Timer is not directed at children under 13.
+FocusTimerPomo is not directed at children under 13.
 We do not knowingly collect data from anyone under 13 years of age.

 ## Changes to This Policy